Trail Blazers vs. Grizzlies Player Props Betting Odds

 |REB

-- The 12.5-point prop bet for Deandre Ayton on Friday is 4.2 higher than his season scoring average (8.3).
+- The 12.5-point prop bet set for Deandre Ayton on Sunday is 4.2 higher than his scoring average on the season.

-- He has pulled down 12 rebounds per game, 1.5 higher than his prop bet on Friday.
+- He averages 0.5 more rebounds than his prop bet Sunday of 11.5.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.